awsdocs/amazon-api-gateway-developer-guide/doc_source/set-up-gateway-response-using-the-console.md

 1. Deploy the API to a new or existing stage\.

-1. Test it by calling the following CURL command, assuming the corresponding API method's Invoke URL is `https://o81lxisefl.execute-api.us-east-1.amazonaws.com/custErr/pets/{petId}`:
+1. Test it by calling the following CURL command, assuming the corresponding API method's invoke URL is `https://o81lxisefl.execute-api.us-east-1.amazonaws.com/custErr/pets/{petId}`:

    ```
    curl -v -H 'x-amnz-RequestId:123344566' https://o81lxisefl.execute-api.us-east-1.amazonaws.com/custErr/pets/5/type?q=1
    ```

-   Because the extra query string parameter `q=1` is not compatible with the API, An error is returned to trigger the specified gateway response\.
+   Because the extra query string parameter `q=1` isn't compatible with the API, an error is returned to trigger the specified gateway response\.
 You should get a gateway response similar to the following:

    ```
    > GET /custErr/pets/5?q=1 HTTP/1.1